ashleydavis/the-data-wrangler-blog/_posts/2018-07-23-data-forge-plot-update.markdown

 disqus_id: data-forge-plot-update
 ---

-Just a quick update of ny progress on Data-Forge Plot.
+Just a quick update of my progress developing [Data-Forge Plot](http://www.the-data-wrangler.com/introducing-data-forge-plot/).
 The API has evolved a little bit and so has my thinking around it.
 I've also started adding examples and unit tests.

 ## Assigning series to axis'

 I've simplified and extended the API.
-One of the big changes is that you can now set an x axis series to corespond to a y axis series.
+One of the big changes is that you can now set an x axis series to correspond to a y axis series.
 That has allowed me to replicate [the multi-series C3 scatter plot example](https://c3js.org/samples/chart_scatter.html).
 You can find a [single-series example with Data-Forge Plot here](https://github.com/data-forge/data-forge-plot/blob/master/examples/c3/example-9.ts) and the [multi-series example here](https://github.com/data-forge/data-forge-plot/blob/master/examples/c3/example-10.ts).

-Here's some examples of assigning series to axis' using Data-Forge Plot.
+Here are some examples of assigning series to axis' using Data-Forge Plot.
 The basic setup looks like this:

     const df = ... the dataframe containing your dataset ... const plot = df.plot({}, {
         x: "ColumnA", // Assign ColumnA to the x axis
         y: "ColumnB"  // and ColumnB to the y axis.
     });

-    plot.renderImage("my-chart.png); // Render the image, or whatever else you want.
+    // Render the image, or whatever else you want. plot.renderImage("my-chart.png");

 Now Data-Forge Plot already had the ability to plot multiple series to the primary Y axis' like this:

     const plot = df.plot({}, {
         x: "ColumnA",
-        y: ["ColumnB", "ColumnC" ]  // Plot multiple series to the Y axis.
+        y: [ "ColumnB", "ColumnC" ]  // Plot multiple series to the Y axis.
     });

 You could also plot one or more series on the secondary Y axis as follows: